East London

 Suicide (from 2015)

-Concerns summary There was a lack of liaison and information sharing between specialist and step-down mental health services, particularly regarding discharge risks and Body Dysmorphic Disorder (BDD) treatment.
+Concerns summary (AI summary) There was a lack of liaison and information sharing between specialist and step-down mental health services, particularly regarding discharge risks and Body Dysmorphic Disorder (BDD) treatment.
 Training on BDD and its associated risks, including aesthetic dermatology, is insufficient, compounded by a lack of national BDD resources.

 Akash Bhudia